Convert MRR to ARR: When It Works and When It Fails

-The ARR formula is two operations: define MRR correctly, then multiply by 12.
+To convert MRR to ARR, multiply your clean Monthly Recurring Revenue by twelve.
+That is the entire ARR formula: ARR = MRR x 12.
 The math is trivial.
-The failure point is almost always the first step.
-A team with fuzzy MRR — one that includes annual cash counted incorrectly, setup fees absorbed into the subscription base, or occasional consulting revenue that looked like a recurring line — produces an ARR number that overstates the recurring revenue engine.
-The formula is applied correctly.
-The input is wrong.
-The result is ARR dressed up as something it is not.
+The failure point of the ARR formula is almost always the input.
+A team with fuzzy MRR, one that includes annual cash counted incorrectly, setup fees absorbed into the subscription base, or occasional consulting revenue treated as a recurring line, produces an ARR that overstates the recurring engine.
+The ARR formula is applied correctly; the input is wrong.

 ARR stands for Annual Recurring Revenue.
-The standard formula is:
+The standard ARR formula is:

 If clean MRR is €10,000, then: